NuGet/NuGetDocs/NuGet.Docs/ndocs/Create-Packages/Supporting-Mulitple-Target-Frameworks.md

         \Net45
             \MyAssembly.dll (v2.0)

-When the package is installed in a project that targets the .NET Framework 4, *MyAssembly.dll (v4.0)* is the only assembly installed. *MyAssembly.Core.dll (v1.0)* is not installed.
+When the package is installed in a project that targets the .NET Framework 4, *MyAssembly.dll (v1.0)* is the only assembly installed. *MyAssembly.Core.dll (v1.0)* is not installed.
 (One reason why NuGet behaves this way is that *MyAssembly.Core* might have been merged into version 4.0 of *MyAssembly*.)

-In this example, if you want *MyAssembly.Core.dll* to be installed in a project that targets the .NET Framework 4.5, you must include it in the *Net45* folder as well as in the *Net20* folder.
+In this example, if you want *MyAssembly.Core.dll* to be installed in a project that targets the .NET Framework 4.5, you must include it in the `Net45` folder as well as in the `Net20` folder.

-The rule about copying assemblies from only one folder also applies to the root *lib* folder.
+The rule about copying assemblies from only one folder also applies to the root `lib` folder.
 Suppose a package has the following folder structure:

     \lib
         \MyAssembly.dll (v1.0)